GaneshWiz07/SMARTCHEF-AI/README.md

-# 🤖 ChefMind AI - Your AI-Powered Recipe Assistant
+# 🤖 SmartChef AI - Your AI-Powered Recipe Assistant

 An AI-powered recipe assistant that uses advanced machine learning to create personalized meal plans, match ingredients intelligently, and help you cook smarter, eat healthier, and reduce food waste.
 Features a modern, responsive interface with real-time AI meal planning and interactive shopping lists.